khulnasoft-lab/design.khulnasoft.com/doc/pajamas-ui-kit.md

 - Changes should be reviewed by another designer in a branch or draft before a Maintainer adds it to the Pajamas UI Kit file.
 - Before closing the Pajamas UI Kit file, changes should be published so other designers are aware of what’s been changed, and by whom.
 It is possible to only publish selected changes.
 - Use dashes to list changes (no formatting options for the publish message field).

+## Changelog

+Changes to the UI kit files are documented in the [file history](https://help.figma.com/hc/en-us/articles/360038006754-View-a-file-s-version-history) and we're currently leveraging this as the changelog.

+Figma will automatically update the history with:

+- Autosaved versions
+- Merged branches
+- Created branches
+- Branch updates from main

+It's also possible to manually [add a new version](https://help.figma.com/hc/en-us/articles/360038006754-View-a-file-s-version-history#Create_a_new_version) that includes a title and description.
+This can be done to intentionally create a version to track specific changes.

 ## Sharing or linking to changes